 Protected sensitive patient data with secured access and proactive updates

-Working closely with Red Hat consultants and a Technical Account Manager helps the Ministry of Health’s teams continue to refine their technology strategy to ensure patient data is protected and systems are running efficiently.
-“When I think about Red Hat, I think about the capacity of their experts to help us understand, manage, and learn about open source and help developers feel comfortable using these types of tools effectively,” said Lopez Osornio.
+Additionally, working closely with Red Hat consultants and a Technical Account Manager helps the Ministry of Health’s teams continue to refine their technology strategy to ensure patient data is protected and systems are running efficiently.

 Expanding digital health network nationally

-During the next year, the Ministry of Health aims to increase registration to more than 15 million patients, integrate care providers across all 24 provinces, and continue adding new services and features to its network.
-For example, the ministry is using OpenShift to develop Mi Argentina, a patient portal application for mobile devices that will provide vaccination records and other personal health information to citizens.
+During the next year, the Ministry of Health aims to increase registration to more than 15 million patients, use its COVID-19 panel to inform vaccination planning, and continue adding new services and features to its network.
+For example, the Mi Argentina patient portal will provide vaccination records and other personal health information to citizens.

-As part of its continued efforts to move towards digital-focused healthcare, the Ministry of Health is evaluating adding Red Hat 3scale API Management to its infrastructure.
+As part of its continued efforts to move towards digital-focused healthcare, the Ministry of Health is evaluating adding Red Hat 3scale API Management—part of Red Hat Integration—to its infrastructure.
 The ministry also plans to continue its container adoption journey to achieve independent operation of cloud-native technologies.

 About the Argentine Ministry of Health

-The Ministry of Health is a public entity of Argentina, responsible for addressing administrative issues related to health service, including epidemiology, vaccination campaigns, border health control, registration of health professionals, drug bank, among others, guaranteeing the accessibility and the quality of medical attention to the entire society.
+The Argentine Ministry of Health is a public entity of Argentina, responsible for addressing administrative issues related to health service, including epidemiology, vaccination campaigns, border health control, registration of health professionals, and a drug bank, among others, to guarantee the accessibility and quality of medical attention to the entire society.